muratk5n/thirdwave/en/README.md

 ---

-The script was written by a major scifi fan; used stuff from SG Atlantis where Momoa played in, there JM constantly punked another character, they had a similar act in *Dune*.
+I bet the script was written by a major scifi fan; used stuff from SG Atlantis where Momoa played in, there JM constantly punked another character, they had a similar act in *Dune*.